 The Sankey brothers were an entrepreneurial family and looked to expand and look after their employees.
 Joseph Sankey family is well-remembered in Bilston.
 They were true entrepreneurs and grew their business to be one of the most successful manufacturers in the town.

 At Retrovation we love finding their pieces, especially in brass and copper.
+Take a look at the website for our latest pieces.

 Source - www.historywebsite.co.uk